iver56/homey-ismartgate/README.txt

-With this app you can check whether your garage door or gate is open or closed, with the help of an ismartgate PRO.
+With this app you can control your garage door or gate with the help of an ismartgate PRO.

-Opening and closing is not supported yet. ismartgate LITE and ismartgate MINI are not officially supported yet.
+ismartgate LITE and ismartgate MINI are not officially supported yet.